ckeditor/ckeditor4-docs/docs/guide/dev/howtos/support/README.md

 ### Documentation

-First of all, CKEditor comes with really extensive {@link guide/index documentation} that you should read and {@linksdk index plenty of samples} that you can try out and even download to copy and implement in your own environment.
+First of all, CKEditor comes with really extensive {@link guide/index documentation} that you should read and {@linkexample index plenty of samples} that you can try out and even download to copy and implement in your own environment.

 ### Stack Overflow